The Wake Up Call

 Be mindful of your diet and lifestyle

-In closing, there appears to be a close link between lifestyle factors and an increased chance of developing or enabling the spread of prostate cancer.
-The Mediterranean diet along with taking steps to lower your consumption of red meat and alcohol all are pointing to and suggest those steps may help.
+In closing, lifestyle factors may affect prostate cancer.
+I think it's good to consider the Mediterranean diet along with taking steps to lower your consumption of red meat and alcohol.
 Know your family's medical history, but also be mindful of your diet, lifestyle and other preexisting conditions.